Alex7Rings/CSharpWebAdvanced-Project-2024/README.md

 - GitHub: Version control and collaboration platform for managing project code.

 3. Getting Started:

-Set the Startup:
+Set the Startup Project:
--  Project: Set MoonGameRev.Web as the startup project in your development environment.
+- Set MoonGameRev.Web as the startup project in your development environment.

 Update the Database:
 - Add the connection string for your database in the appropriate configuration file.
 - Use the Package Manager Console in Visual Studio and ensure that MoonGameRev.Data is set as the default project.
 - Update-Database

 Run the Web Application and Web API:
 - Select both MoonGameRev.Web and MoonGameRev.Api projects as startup projects.
 - Start the projects by choosing "Start without debugging" to run both the web application and the web API.